Publishing guidelines

 Language and spelling

-• Use British English for news posts and non-repost event pages.
+• Use British English for news posts and for event pages that are not reposts.

-• Reposts may retain original wording and spelling when needed for faithful attribution.
+• Reposts may keep the original wording and spelling when needed.

 News post guidance

-Use a news post for updates, progress reporting, findings, or opinion pieces.
+Use a news post for updates, findings, progress reports, or opinion pieces.

 • subtitle (optional; concise one-line context)